sofiSerrano/soffia499/README.md

 > <em>💻 Developer from Buenos Aires, Argentina</em>

-🌸: I'm Sofía, I am 20. and I really like to explore, innovate and create new things.
+🌸: I'm Sofía.
+I really like to explore, innovate and create new things.

 🧠: I know the following programming languages:
     *Html